-6.2.6 Improved Seismic Sensors: A+ and beyond
+6.3.3 Improved Seismic Sensors: A+ and beyond

-Future improvement of the seismic isolation performance will require the use of a very-lownoise inertial instrument, with noise performance roughly a factor of 100 better than today's GS-13.
+Future improvement of the seismic isolation performance will require the use of a very-low-noise inertial instrument, with noise performance roughly a factor of 100 better than today's GS-13.
 Such an instrument remains to be designed, built and tested.
 The requirements for the design of this instrument will include: very low sensitivity to temperature gradients, very low thermal noise, very low sensitivity to environmental and actuator electromagnetic fields, and very low readout sensor noise.
 Both horizontal and vertical instruments will be necessary for future seismic isolation upgrades.
-Several improved inertial sensors are now being studied [245, 246].
+Several improved inertial sensors are now being studied e.g. [269].
+The monolithic Watt's linkage with an interferometric readout [270] shows a displacement sensitivity of $8\times10^{-15} \text{m}/\sqrt{\text{Hz}}$ between 30-100 Hz and will reach $3\times10^{-15} \text{m}/\sqrt{\text{Hz}}$ between 10-100 Hz.

-6.2.7 Sensor Development at Low Frequency: A+ and beyond
+6.3.4 Sensor Development at Low Frequency: A+ and beyond

-Some of the technical noises in Advanced LIGO are currently more than an order of magnitude above the instrument fundamental limits at 10 Hz [247].
+Some of the technical noises in Advanced LIGO are currently more than an order of magnitude above the instrument fundamental limits at 10 Hz [271].
 Angular controls noise and scattered light noise are examples of such noises.
 As a result, intermediate-mass black holes with masses $\simeq 10^2 - 10^4$ solar masses lie outside of the most sensitive band of the instrument.
 Therefore, improving the low-frequency sensitivity of the GW detectors plays a crucial role in extending both the mass and spatial range of detectability.
-A recent proposal [248] shows a path towards detecting gravitational waves at 10 Hz and at lower frequencies.
+A recent proposal [272] shows a path towards detecting gravitational waves at 10 Hz and at lower frequencies.

-One of the most important elements required for such an upgrade is the 6D isolation system [249].
+An important elements required for such an upgrade is the 6D isolation system [273].
 In the core of this instrument is an inertial mass whose position is monitored relative to the optical bench using interferometric readout in all six degrees of freedom.
 The mass is suspended using fused silica fibers and the whole assembly is quasi-monolithic similar to LIGO test mass suspensions.
 This design is motivated by low thermal suspension noise and readout noise and allows for a significant improvement of the ISI motion below 10 Hz.